conscott/draw_mempool/README.md

+## Draw Mempool !

-A tool to draw and inspect mempool transactions and their dependencies
+A tool to draw and inspect mempool transactions and their dependencies.
+This currently requires a locally running version of bitcoind and will use `bitcoin-cli` to poll for mempool info and block template info.

-This is a total WIP and probably will not work as expected.
+This is a total WIP and may (probably) contain bugs.

-#### TODO
-- Switch to logging
-- Make verticle line for when block was produced
-- Make conf file
-- Event click on descendant line
-- Highlight RBF and CPFP candidates
-- Subtract getblocktemplate from mempool
-- Add horizontal lines for estimated fee for confirm time
-- Calculate optimal blockfee based on mempool graph and compare to getblocktemplate

-#### Installation
+### Installation Ubuntu & Debian
 ```
 sudo apt-get install python3-tk tk-dev graphviz graphviz-dev
 virtualenv -p /usr/bin/python3 .venv